 I like to have 2-3 items on hand that freeze well, and can be pulled out for food emergencies.
-I personally love this low FODMAP Minestrone Vegetable soup recipe– it’s quick and easy in the instant pot (I cook the pasta or rice separate) and easily portioned and frozen!
+I personally love our low FODMAP easy stir fry recipe it’s quick and easy and freezes well in individual portions!

 It’s not all or nothing.

 Contrary to popular belief the low FODMAP diet isn’t ‘all or nothing’.
 I encourage patients to adopt a flexible mindset when implementing the low FODMAP diet, otherwise it can be very overwhelming.
 If you’re going to eat at a friend’s house or a restaurant, choose lower FODMAP options when able.